kwilinsi/tlmerge/docs/raw_processing.md

 </details>

 <p id="raw-unscaled-16bit-photo">
-We can start by converting the raw image directly to a `tiff`: no interpolation, no white balance correction, no gamma curve, and no white/black level scaling.
+We can start by converting the raw photo directly to a `tiff`: no interpolation, no white balance correction, no gamma curve, and no white/black level scaling.
 Here's what that looks like:
 </p>